What is Academic Misconduct?

 Do you provide welfare advice as well as academic advice?

 The Students’ Union provides both academic and welfare advice through the Students’ Union.
-For academic advice, you can contact the Academic Policy Adviser at [email protected] and for welfare advice you can contact the Vice President Welfare, Katy Baker who will be able to help and advise you.
-The email address for welfare advice is: [email protected]
+For academic advice, you can contact the Academic Policy Adviser at [email protected] and for welfare advice you can contact Yuanting, Vice President Welfare and Activities who will be able to help and advise you.

 What rights do I have in private housing?